-Traveling to Maui is always fun, but sometimes the details can get in the way of fun on your Maui vacation.
-Here are some Maui travel tips that we have found helpful to get the most out of a Maui Vacation.
+Traveling to Maui is always fun, but sometimes the details can get in the way of your enjoyment.
+Here are some Maui travel tips that we have found helpful to get the most out of your Maui vacation.

-Remember, it is your vacation to Maui so dress however you are most comfortable.
-These are just a few Maui travel tips to help you make decisions of your own.
+Remember, it is your vacation to Maui, so dress however you are most comfortable.
+I am simply offering a few Maui travel tips to help you make your own decisions.

 Do I need to rent a car?

 The bus system implemented in 2002 has made traveling in Maui without a car much easier.
 Even so, I believe that renting a car is important for making the most of your Maui vacation.
 Having your own car allows you to be on your own schedule, so that you can travel when and where you like.

 If you intend to spend all of your time at one of the resorts, however, you may not need a car.
 There are great guided van tours that will pick you up from your hotel and take you to Hana, Haleakala and Iao Valley.
 However, there are many out-of-the-way places such as Makena Beach, Ahihi-Kinau Reserve, and La Perouse Bay that you cannot see without a car.
 If you have small children, the car rental companies offer child seats for a fee.
 You may find that your child is more comfortable in a familiar car seat, though.

 There are several advantages to booking your activities before you travel to Maui.
 Although it is rare, some activities become completely booked up to two months in advance.
 The Old Lahaina Luau is regularly full at least two weeks in advance.
 Booking before you travel also gives you an opportunity to build an itinerary.
 This way you can plan a “Hang at the Beach Day,” or a “Go to Hana Day” as well as decide which activities you want to do and how they will impact your schedule.